tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-encrypted-ns.md

 --- abstract

-This document defines a DNS resource record, NS2, that identifies an authoritative name server that provides DNS Over HTTPS (DoH) access to clients and recursive resolvers.
+This document defines a DNS resource record, NS2, that identifies a designated name server that provides DNS Over HTTPS (DoH) access to clients and recursive resolvers.
 The record also contains associated data required to use the name server.